Fractal poster.

 'multiplication factor' is another factor used in the calculation, which has a great influence on the shapes of the fractal.
 For the normal Mandelbrot, this is also 2.

-With 'save' your preview window as you see it on your screen will be saved on your disk in the 'fractal saved' folder.
-The name of the file will be shown just above the colour gradient.
+'save' your preview window as you see it on your screen will be saved on your disk in the 'fractal saved' folder.
+The name of the file will be shown just above the colour

 'Load' makes it possible to reuse an earlier saved preview window.
 It will open a dialog box in which you choose the previously saved preview window as a jpg file.

 'zoom xxxx %' is the relative size of the zoombox (= the part of the preview window between the four hooks.) in relation to the preview window itself.
-You can choose this value here, but also by rolling your mousewheel in the preview window or by pressing the up and down arrows on your keyboard.
+You can choose this value here,

 'show whole' is the button which let's you zoom out to the whole of the fractal in your preview window.
 This makes it easy to start zooming in on another part of the fractal.